NazaninShafiabadi/BLANC_repo/README.md

 ## Description

 In this project, we propose a novel application of BLANC for translation quality estimation.
 While our method is language-agnostic, we have conducted evaluations primarily on English-to-French and English-to-Persian translation pairs.
 This choice was motivated by our familiarity with these languages, rather than any specific targeting of language pairs.
-BLANC evaluates the performance boost of a pre-trained language model when provided with a summary or translation of a document.
+BLANC evaluates the performance boost of a pre-trained language model carrying out its language understanding task on a document, when provided with a summary or translation of the document.
 Unlike traditional methods, BLANC does not rely on human references, enhancing its applicability across diverse linguistic contexts.

 ## Running the Program